Ircam-WAM/improtech-website/pages/ProgramNote_Concert2.md

 ####George Lewis, Evan Parker, Mari Kimura, Stylianos Dimou
-Voyager: Interactive Quintet (2007/2019)
+*Voyager: Interactive Quintet* (2007/2019)

-Evan Parker: saxophones<br>
+George Lewis : trombone, laptop
-Mari Kimura: violin/MUGIC™ sensor<br>
+Evan Parker: saxophones
-Stylianos Dimou: live electronics<br>
+Mari Kimura: violin/MUGIC™ sensor
-George Lewis : trombone, laptop<br>
+Stylianos Dimou: live electronics
 Voyager : interactive computer pianist

 The performers are engaged in live, completely improvised dialogue with Voyager, computer-driven, interactive "virtual improvisor" software designed by Lewis, who has been working with musical computers, or “creative machines,” since 1979.
 The computer performs on a software-controllable acoustic piano, the Yamaha DisklavierTM.
 Lewis’s program uses its analysis of both musicians’ performances to guide its generation of complex responses, while also establishing its own independent musical behavior.
 The system does not need real-time human input to generate music; it can also take initiatives on its own.
 In this performance, the improvised musical encounter is portrayed as a sonic negotiation among musicians, some of whom are people and others not.